The nuclear trace of periodic vector-valued pseudo-differential operators with applications to index theory: Introduction

 The Fourier analysis on $L^2(\mathbb{T}^n,H)$ allow us to investigate the spectral and analytic properties of periodic pseudo-differential operators acting on $L^p(\mathbb{T}^n,H)$.
-By the spectral properties we understand to classify them in ideals of operators and by analytical properties we refer to the problem of studying their mapping properties in (vector-valued and scalar-valued) $L^p$-spaces, Sobolev spaces, Besov spaces and anothers function spaces of interest in the analysis of PDE's.
+By the spectral properties of pseudo-differential operator we understand to classify them in ideals of the algebra of bounded operators and by analytical properties we refer to the problem of studying their mapping properties in (vector-valued and scalar-valued) $L^p$-spaces, Sobolev spaces, Besov spaces and anothers function spaces of interest in the analysis of PDE's.

 In this paper we want to investigate some of the spectral properties of periodic pseudo-differential operators.
 To be precise, we would like to classify those vector-valued periodic pseudo-differential operators belonging to the ideal of $s$-nuclear, $0<s \leq 1,$ operators $\mathfrak{N}_{s}(L^{p_1}(\mathbb{T}^n,H),L^{p_2}(\mathbb{T}^n,H)).$ As an application of our classification, we study the Fredholm index of vector-valued Fourier multipliers and we consequently apply these index formulae to elliptic periodic pseudo-differential operators.
 Our main results will be presented in Subsection \ref{MainResults} as well as the notion of nuclearity and its relation with index formulae.